samsuh/2026-journal/README.md

 - Do motorcycle fixes even if it's raining. maybe inspection tomorrow if i can get it fixed in time. if i cant, look up somewhere thatll fix my bike.
   - DONE ~~confirm lightbulb works~~
   - confirm horn electric works, confirm new horn works.
     - new horn does not work! unfortunate turn of events. i think ill just take it into a shop and have them fix it.
+    - scheduled a visit at a shop nearby tomorrow at 1030am-11am.

 ## 7/14/26 - Tuesday
 - DONE ~~Motorcycle repair items arrive prob.~~ arrived